boolck/citidev/README.md

     - It is made of timestamp, orderid, buy/sell, price, quantity & a unique sequence number.
     - Each order event represents either Add, Update or Cancel operation.
 - BBO (Best Bid Offer)
-    - Level 1 market data representing highest Bid and lowest ask as of that time.
+    - Level 1 market data representing the highest Bid and lowest ask as of that time.
     - It is made of timestamp, bidprice, bidqty, askprice, askqty and unique sequence number.
 - Order Book Engine
     - Implements functional requirement of processing orders .